Graduate Steps to Register

 To avoid lineups and unnecessary paperwork, please use Memorial Self-Service whenever possible to add or drop courses.

 This heading indicates whether you can wait-list a course section if the enrolment limit has been reached or if the course section is reserved.
 A "Y" under this heading indicates a wait list is available.
 "N" means no wait list is available.
 If a course is reserved and if reserves are to be lifted, a reserve wait list and a general wait list are maintained.
 Memorial Self-Service will inform you of your position on both wait lists when you try to add such courses before reserves are lifted.
 The following scenario illustrates how the wait list feature works:

 You are a Biology major, trying to register for Chemistry 2440.
 Memorial Self-Service gives your reserve wait list position as number one and your general wait list position as number ten.
 Before reserves are lifted, you will become registered if one Biology major drops the course.
 After reserves are lifted, ten students must drop the course before you will become registered.

-Up until you become registered in your maximum course load the registration system will permit you to be registered and wait-listed in a maximum of 21 credit hours.
+Until you become registered in your maximum course load, the registration system will permit you to be registered and wait-listed in a maximum of 21 credit hours.
 If you become registered in one course section, other wait-listed sections of that course will be dropped.
 Also, your wait lists will become inactive once you become registered in the maximum number of credit hours required by your program.